What Is Blockchain?

 Over the past few years blockchain has really entered the mainstream consciousness.
 Some people say it is the new internet and it will change how businesses will operate and how industries will emerge.
 Yet, most people still don’t really even know what blockchain is.
 If you are one of those people, here is your quick guide.

-In a nutshell, a Blockchain is a type of digital repository of data in which information is transferred and stored.
-That sentence basically described a digital ledger.
+In a nutshell, blockchain is currently the most secure technology available to digitally store data and record transactions.
+A Blockchain is a type of digital repository of data in which information is transferred and stored.
+That last sentence basically described a digital ledger.
 So what is so unique about blockchain if it is simply a digital ledger?
 Well, it is more than a digital ledger.
 With a digital ledger, data is confined to a specific type of central database (an Excel spreadsheet for example).
 A Blockchain is not confined to specific type of central database because a Blockchain is a type of distributed digital ledger.

 What is Distributed Ledger Technology?